WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

   - [-] Implement properly.
     - [X] Add Muzzleflash
     - [X] Add shell dropping effect.
+    - [_] Can only reload when in posession of magazines...
+      - [_] Each reload costs an entire clip.
+Like the old day RE etc games.
     - [_] Fix animations so that when we're out of ammo, it shows.
   - [X] Export model to .iqe and generate a .vvm
   - [X] Add sounds.